 As the others try to figure out what's true or false, the suspense begins!
 The team member who correctly identifies the most lies wins!

 2. The Agency

 It is the perfect team-building exercise for creative teams if you are looking for a way to dive into some creative thinking and promote teamwork and collaboration.
 Everyone brings an object from their desk.

-Each of them then creates a marketing strategy that includes a branded name, logo, tagline, and a goal.
+Each of them then creates a marketing strategy that includes a branded name, logo, tagline, and goal.
 After that, everyone presents their plans to the group.

 After each presentation, talk about why certain pitches worked and others didn't.
 The agency activity introduces a fun way to look at ordinary objects with a creative eye.
 Your team members will come up with original ideas and think outside the box with this entertaining game.

 3. Telephone Pictionary